easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_04_implementing_easyblocks.md

 ## Naming

-Easyblocks need to follow a strict naming scheme, to ensure that EasyBuild can pick them up as needed.
+Easyblocks need to follow a strict naming scheme, to ensure that EasyBuild can pick them up automatically as needed.
 This involves two aspects:

 * the name of the Python class;
 * the name and location of the Python module file.